oscar-system/Oscar.jl/experimental/LatticesWithIsometry/README.md

 there are still computational bottlenecks due to non optimized algorithms.

 Among the possible improvements and extensions:
-* Improve the lattice enumerations by upgrading the neighbor algorithms using fast algorithms computing orbits of isotropic lines over finite fields;
-* Improve the computation of the orthogonal group for definite lattices;
 * Implement methods about for lattices with isometries of infinite order;
 * Extend the methods for classification of primitive embeddings for the more general case (knowing that we lose efficiency for large discriminant groups);
 * Implement methods for all kinds of equivariant primitive extensions (not necessarily admissibles);
-* Improve some enumerations algorithms using theoretical results about types of lattices with isometries of finite order;
 * Import the methods for extending trivial discriminant actions on lattice whose discriminant group is an abelian $p$-group.